 The mission of the competitiveness clusters, approved by the French State, is to unite all the players of research, the business world and the training world to support the economic development of their sector and generate collaborative projects and partnerships.

 The Grand Est has six competitiveness clusters that have supported more than 1,000 collaborative projects for 3 billion euros since their creation: Industries and Agro-Resources Cluster (IAR), Fibres-Energivie, Materalia, Véhicule du Futur, Hydreos and Alsace Biovalley.

 Figures : the 6 clusters include more than 1,300 innovation players with 900 companies and nearly 400 laboratories.

 Link to the websites of the 6 Competitiveness clusters :

 Some success stories…

-- InnovSanté InnovHealth created in 2016 in Reims, of which one of the co-founders is an intern in urological surgery and student-researcher in oncology at the CNRS, launched PassCare in 2017, an innovative solution for patient management and preventive medicine.
-She was selected to present her platform at CES Las Vegas in January 2018;
+- InnovSanté InnovHealth located in Reims, of which one of the co-founders is an intern in urological surgery and student-researcher in oncology at the CNRS, launched PassCare, an innovative solution for patient management and preventive medicine.

 - The ALYATEC company created, within the Nouvel Hôpital Civil in Strasbourg, an environmental exposure chamber that offers a unique research tool in France to both public researchers as well as pharmaceutical industry players.